-5.1 Case 1: Discrimination between Weak and Strong Predicates
+5.1 Case 1: Discrimination between weak and strong predicates

-One of the main issues when exchanging social evaluations is the inherent subjectivity that they are associated with.
+One of the main issues when exchanging social evaluations is the inherent subjectivity they have associated.
 Check for instance, the following communications:

+'''

-$C1: \{I(< John, seller, VG >)\}$ $C2: \{I(< John, seller, VG >) : N_2DE(< John, seller, VG >)\}$ $C3: \{I(< John, seller, VG >) : N{20}DE(< John, seller, VG >)\}$
+C1:\{I(\langle John, seller, VG \rangle)\}\

+C2:\{I(\langle John, seller, VG \rangle): N_2DE(\langle John, seller, VG \rangle)\}\

+C3:\{I(\langle John, seller, VG \rangle): N{20}DE(\langle John, seller, VG \rangle)\}\

+'''

 The first communication, C1, indicates that the image the informant has of John as a seller is VG (very good).
 However, it does not tell us anything about the strength of it.
 Communications C2 and C3 show us some more details.
-Assuming that agents send correct information towards its vision of the world (in the sense we define in Section 4.4), we should agree that the justification in C3 gives more reasons to belief the communicated image than C2.
+Assuming that agents send correct information towards its vision of the world

+(in the sense we define in Section 4.4), we should agree that the justification in C3 gives more reasons to belief the communicated image than C2.
 And in this sense, communicated image in C3 is stronger than the one in C2 and of course than the one in C1.
+There are some models that represent this by using a value of reliability.
+However this reliability is calculated by the sender so again it is something subjective.
+For instance, in our example, all the informants have considered they had enough evidences to build up an Image, so, in the three communications the reliability value would be high.
 In terms of reputation we can have similar situations.

+'''

-$C1: \{R(< John, seller, VG >)\}$ $C2: \{R(< John, seller, VG >) : N_2CR(< John, seller, VG >)\}$ $C3: \{R(< John, seller, VG >) : N{20}CR(< John, seller, VG >)\}$
+C1:{R(< John, seller, VG >)}

+C2:{R(< John, seller, VG >) : N_2CR(< John, seller, VG >)}

+C3:{R(< John, seller, VG >) : N_2CR(< John, seller, VG >)}

+'''

-5.2 Case 2: Avoiding Unreliable Information
+5.2 Case 2: Avoiding unreliable information

-Another case where the use of LRep helps in a better understanding of the messages, is in the detection of information that should not be taken into account because the justification contradicts the state of the world that the recipient has.
+Another case where the use of LRep helps in the better understanding of the messages, is in the detection of information that should not be taken into account because the justification contradicts the state of the world that the recipient has.
 For instance, check the following justification:

+'''

-$\{ I(< John, seller, B >) : CI{Laura}(< John, seller, B >); \\ CI{Debra}(< John, seller, VB >); \\ I(< Laura, informant, VG >); \\ I(< Debra, informant, VG >) \}$
+\{I(< John, seller, B>) : CI{Laura}(< John, seller, B>); \\ CI{Debra}(< John, seller, VB>); \\ I(< Laura, informant, VG>); \\ I(< Debra, informant, VG>)\}

+'''

 In this case, the informant justifies its image of John as a seller pointing out that he has received two communicated images, one from Laura and another from Debra (that are considered very good informants), saying that John is mostly bad.
-However, if the recipient of the message has an image of Laura and Debra as informants that is very bad the image of John cannot be considered, at least without further knowledge that could solve the contradiction.
+However, if the recipient of the message has an image of Laura and Debra as informants that is very bad the image of John cannot be considered, at least without further knowledge that can solve the contradiction.

-5.3 Case 3: Control of Granularity
+5.3 Case 3: Control of granularity

 One interesting property that LRep has is the granularity of its predicates.
-In this sense, even in this first version it is already possible to give more and more detailed information to properly justify a communication.
-For instance, let's consider the following communication:
+In this sense, even in this first version it is already possible to give more and more detailed information to properly justify a predicate.
+For instance, consider the following communication:

+'''

-$\{ R(< Laura, seller, VG >) : ShV(< Laura, seller, G >); \\ ShV(< Laura, seller, VG >) \}$
+\{R(< Laura, seller, VG >) : ShV(< Laura, seller, G >); ShV(< Laura, seller, VG >)\}

+'''